What is Belfast Circle City?

-Belfast #CircleCity is a new, on-the-go recycling initiative, which we’re rolling out in the city centre and some of our parks.
+Belfast #CircleCity is a new, on-the-go recycling initiative, which we’ve rolled out in the city centre and some of our parks.

 Supported by environmental charity Hubbub and The Coca-Cola Foundation, the three-month trial aims to make it easier for residents and visitors to recycle their empty plastic bottles and cans.

-There’ll be 25 bins placed in different locations across the city centre and some of our parks.
+There are 25 bins placed in different locations across the city centre and in some of our parks.

 You’ll find them at:

 - City Hall

 - Donegall Place